Renormalization of the gluon distribution function in the background field formalism: General definitions and setup

 Hence, Eq.~\eqref{eq:gluon-def} can be equivalently written as

+where the last expression, although formal since it involves infinite numerator and denominator, can be convenient in the course of our calculations.

-The expression \eqref{eq:gluon-def_alt} has a clear interpretation if one adopts light-front quantization, with $n\!\cdot\!x =x^-$ replacing $x^0$ as evolution variable.
+The expression \eqref{eq:gluon-def} has a clear interpretation if one adopts light-front quantization, with $n\!\cdot\!x =x^-$ replacing $x^0$ as evolution variable.
 Then, due to the sign in the phases in Eq.~\eqref{eq:gluon-def_alt} (with $\textrm{x}P^->0$), the partial Fourier transform selects the annihilation operator piece of the rightmost field strength and discard its creation operator piece.
 By contrast, the partial Fourier transform selects creation operator piece of the leftmost field strength, and discard its annihilation operator piece.
 Hence, the rightmost field strength in Eq.~\eqref{eq:gluon-def_alt} removes a gluon with light-cone momentum $\textrm{x}P^-$ from the target, and the leftmost field strength adds it back.
-In particular, in light-front quantization along $n\!\cdot\!x =x^-$, all states have a positive (or vanishing) light-cone momentum $k^-$, so that it is not possible to remove a gluon with a momentum $\textrm{x}P^-$ larger than the total momentum $P^-$ of the target.
+The partial Fourier transforms in Eq.~\eqref{eq:gluon-def} thus automatically selects a purely normal-ordered piece of the operator product.
+In light-front quantization along $n\!\cdot\!x =x^-$, all states have a positive (or vanishing) light-cone momentum $k^-$, so that it is not possible to remove a gluon with a momentum $\textrm{x}P^-$ larger than the total momentum $P^-$ of the target.
 For that reason,

-so that the gluon distribution $G(\textrm{x})$ has a support $0\leq \textrm{x}\leq 1$.
+so that the gluon distribution $g(\textrm{x})$ has a support $0\leq \textrm{x}\leq 1$.
 Although that property has been shown within light-front quantization, it should be valid in general, for any quantization procedure.

-Finally, an important feature in the operator definition~\eqref{eq:gluon-def} of the gluon distribution is that the field strength operators are not time ordered (like in the Feynman propagator~\eqref{eq:Feyn-prop_def_pos}) but are instead always in the same order, like in the Wightman propagator~\eqref{eq:W-prop_def_pos}.
-In the Schwinger-Keldysh formalism, Wightman propagators can be interpreted as correlators between an operator in the amplitude and an operator in the complex conjugate amplitude, through the final-state cut, whereas Feynman propagators are correlators within amplitude only.
-This is consistent with the fact that collinear factorization and parton distributions arise only at the cross section level, not at amplitude level.
-Then, the rightmost field strength in the operator definition~\eqref{eq:gluon-def} should be intepreted as belonging to the amplitude, and the leftmost field strength as belonging to the complex conjugate amplitude.
+Finally, an important feature in the operator definition~\eqref{eq:gluon-def} of the gluon distribution is that the field strength operators are always in the same order, as in a Wightman propagator, instead of being time ordered, like in a Feynman propagator.
+This is closely related to the fact than such parton distribution appears at the cross section level for inclusive observables.
+Indeed, the identity operator can be inserted between the two fields strengths, and decomposed as a sum over states, interpreted as the unobserved final states in the inclusive process.
+Then, the field strength on the right belongs to the amplitude and the field strength on the left belongs to the complex conjugate amplitude of the scattering process.